 This lecture series was established to honor Dr. Stephen E. Straus, the Founding Director of the National Center for Complementary and Alternative Medicine (renamed the National Center for Complementary and Integrative Health in 2014).
+The lecture series is supported by the Foundation for the National Institutes of Health with a generous gift from Bernard and Barbro Osher.

 As Director of the Center from 1999 to 2006, Dr. Straus built a comprehensive research enterprise, championing the efforts to establish the efficacy and safety of complementary health practices while upholding the rigorous standards of science for which the National Institutes of Health (NIH) is known.
 Under his leadership, research on complementary and integrative medicine at NIH grew threefold, facilitating his vision of an evidence-based integrative approach to health care for the benefit of the public.
 An internationally recognized scientist, Dr. Straus also held the position of senior investigator in the Laboratory of Clinical Investigation at the National Institute of Allergy and Infectious Diseases.